-Maintain and upgrade agile equipment in inventory, including: Hand Augers, Sidewinders, the Foro 400 Drill, the 4" Electromechanical Drills, the 3" Electrothermal Drill, the 3.25" Badger-Eclipse Drills, the Stampfli Drill, Logging Winches, the Small Hot Water Drills, the Blue Ice Drill, the Prairie Dog, the Agile Sub-Ice Geological Drill (ASIG), the Rapid Air Movement Drill (RAM) Drill, and the Winkie Drills.

-IDP action: These systems will be maintained and upgraded as a high priority.
-This is a major focus of this Plan - see related content for each drill system in section 2.0 above as well as in other points of this section below.

-2. Acquire, develop, or adapt a drill rig with increased agility and safety for retrieving rock core from beneath 200 m of ice.
+- 1. Maintain and upgrade agile equipment in inventory, including: Hand Augers, Sidewinders, the Foro 400 Drill, the 4" Electromechanical Drills, the 3" Electrothermal Drill, the 3.25" Eclipse Drills, the Stampfli Drill, Logging Winches, the Small Hot Water Drills, the Blue Ice Drill, the Prairie Dog, the Agile Sub-Ice Geological Drill (ASIG), the Rapid Air Movement Drill (RAM) Drill, and the Winkie Drills. - IDP action: These systems will be maintained and upgraded as a high priority.
+This is a major focus of this Plan see related content for each drill system in section 2.0 above as well as in other points of this section below. - 2.
+Adapt the commercial BASE Drill rig for retrieving rock core from beneath 200 m of ice (BASE Drill). - IDP action: IDP awarded a build contract in March 2023 to Multi-Power Products Ltd. for the fabrication of a rock drilling rig capable of drilling to 200 m depth.
+IDP expects to receive the rig in November 2023.
+In PY 2023 and PY 2024, IDP plans to design and fabricate a rig platform, a circulation system, an electronic pressure relief valve system, and procure drill rod and downhole tooling. - 3.
+Develop the Conceptual Design for collecting a small amount (chips to 10 cm) of sub-ice rock/mixed media/mud in a frozen regime using an intermediate or deep ice core drill in a fluid filled hole, for example, with the Foro 3000 Drill. - IDP action: IDP plans to iterate with community scientists on formulation of applicable Science Requirements.

-IDP action: Through experience with the Winkie and ASIG Drills, along with iterative discussion between IDP and science community members, it has become clear that the drills in IDP inventory for retrieving rock cores from under 100 m and under 700 m of glacial ice are not optimal logistically for retrieving cores from under 200 m of ice, which is an important depth for understanding the first two feet of estimated sea level rise from current melting of the Greenland Ice Sheet.
-The IDP Science Advisory Board identified this need as a Priority 1 item in the IDP Long Range Science Plan 2022-2032.
-With NSF support from both the Arctic and Antarctic sections, IDP has been given approval to pursue purchase of a 200 m rock coring rig.
-IDP is working with the University of Wisconsin Purchasing Services in summer 2022 to release a Request For Proposal solicitation to rock coring drill vendors.
-IDP aims to select a vendor and purchase a rig in late 2022 and would make necessary modifications to the system to allow for polar drilling applications.

-3. Develop the Conceptual Design for collecting a small amount (10 cm - 1 m) of sub-ice rock using an intermediate or deep ice core drill in a fluid filled hole, for example the Foro 3000 Drill.

-IDP action: In late PY 2022, IDP plans to iterate with community scientists on formulation of applicable Science Requirements.
 IDP will then use that information to develop a Conceptual Design document for review by members of the science community.
-This document may be initiated in PY 2023, but may be delayed due to IDP's support of a backlog of field projects following two years of COVID-related field work delays.
+This document may be initiated in PY 2024, but may be delayed due to IDP's support of a backlog of field projects following two years of COVID-related field work delays.

-4. Continue construction of the 700 Drill.
+4. Finish construction of the 700 Drill.